Nick Fortes Player Props: Marlins vs. White Sox

 Nick Fortes At The Plate

-- In 11 of 38 games this year, he has scored, including multiple runs once.
+- In 11 of 39 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.